-On April 21, 2023, Aevitas entered into an Asset Purchase Agreement (the "4DMT APA") with 4D Molecular Therapeutics ("4DMT") under which 4DMT acquired Aevitas' proprietary rights to its short-form human complement factor H ("sCFH") asset for the treatment of complement-mediated diseases.
+On April 21, 2023, Aevitas entered into an Asset Purchase Agreement (the "4DMT APA") with 4DMT under which 4DMT acquired Aevitas' proprietary rights to its short-form human complement factor H ("sCFH") asset for the treatment of complement-mediated diseases.
 Under the terms of the 4DMT APA, 4DMT will make cash payments totaling up to \$140 million if certain late-stage development, regulatory and sales milestones are met with respect to sCFH.
 A range of single-digit royalties on net sales are also payable.
 The aforementioned payments are payable solely to Aevitas, and 4DMT will be responsible for license payment obligations to the licensor of sCFH, University of Pennsylvania.
+4DMT is not a related party to the Company and has assumed all ongoing development costs.
+The fair value of the interest in Aevitas retained by the Company is based on the risk-adjusted present value of the aforementioned potential cash payments (see Note 6, Fair Value Measurements).

 In connection with the 4DMT APA, the preferred shares of Aevitas held by the Company converted to Aevitas common shares, at which point the Company no longer maintained voting control of Aevitas.
 As a result, the Company deconsolidated its holdings in Aevitas.
-The following table provides a summary of the assets and liabilities of Aevitas impacted by the deconsolidation:
+In connection with this transaction, the Company recorded a loss on deconsolidation of Aevitas on its condensed consolidated financial statements during the nine months ended September 30, 2023.